 Becoming a Course Rep is a great way to develop your employability skills.
 The following table lists some of the transferable skills frequently asked for by employers.
 Thinking of your role as Course Rep, use the box below to write examples of when you have used the following skills:

+Skill How have I used this skill as a Course Rep?

 Communication

 Organisation

 Negotiation

 Teamwork

-Meeting skills
+Meeting Skills

-Problem solving
+Problem Solving

 Presentation

 Anything else?